 For storage, there are 2x M.2 Slots among which one is having a heatsink with RGB LEDs.
 The I/O heatsink and the chipset heatsink are equipped with RGB LEDs as well.
 You can use the RGB headers or Addressable extension header for connecting LED strip to sync with your motherboard LEDs.
 There are plenty of headers present for RGB because, in 2017, there is nothing good without RGB.

 At the I/O panel it comes with pre-installed dual-band Wifi and several USB ports which is a much-needed thing.
 There are a total of 6x USB 3.1 ports with 1 USB 3.1 Type C and 2x USB 2.0 ports that are specifically made for different purposes.
 One is the Keybot USB and the other one is for BIOS flash.
-There is one RJ-45 jack and 1x HDMI, 1x DP port for display.
+There are one RJ-45 jack and 1x HDMI, 1x DP port for display.
 Other than that it has 1x USB 3.1 front header on the PCB and 8x Fan headers out of which 3 are chassis fan headers and the others are for CPU, AIO pump and W_Pump.
 There is also one EXT_Fan header which you can use for connecting more fans to the chassis if you have an ASUS fan extension card.

 Other features like 64GB memory support overclocked up to more than 4000Mhz, overclocking processor etc. all are present.
 A perfect motherboard for less than $300.

 This is the highest-end motherboard right now available for coffee Lake processors and don’t think of using an i3 or i5 on it.
 Use the i7 8700K with at 2 graphics cards in SLI because that’s what it’s meant for.
 I don’t recommend going for 3 or 4 graphics cards because that’s useless and most of the games don’t support it properly and if you want to use a single GPU, then better go with the Asus Maximus motherboard.